-Clint Jukkala, “Inside Out,”2010, oil and acrylic on canvas, 16" x 20”
+Clint Jukkala, “Inside Out,”2010, oil and acrylic on canvas, 16″ x 20”

 put together by the Greater New Haven Arts Council so I’ll definitely stop by Giampietro Gallery and check out Jukkala’s exhibition, which I imagine (hope) will feature more of his exuberant meditations on inside/outside, front/back, and near/far.

-Clint Jukkala, “Reflection,” 2010, oil on canvas, 14"x 17"
+Clint Jukkala, “Reflection,” 2010, oil on canvas, 14″x 17″

 “Clint Jukkala: Even if and Especially When,” Giampietro Gallery, New Haven, CT.
 Opening reception: Friday September 9, 5-8pm. through October 7, 2011.

-Jered Sprecher, “Affinity,” 2011, oil on linen, 68 x 52"
+Jered Sprecher, “Affinity,” 2011, oil on linen, 68 x 52″

-Jered Sprecher, “Occident,” 2011, oil on canvas, 16 x 12"
+Jered Sprecher, “Occident,” 2011, oil on canvas, 16 x 12″

 Steven Zevitas Gallery in Boston is presenting new paintings by Knoxville-based painter Jered Sprecher.
 Roughly translated, the title of the show, “Als Ick Kan,” which is cribbed from a phrase on several Jan van Eyck paintings, means “as best I can.”
 Specher’s visual sources include wallpaper, graffiti, architecture, formal gardens, Tupperware, flint knives, cut gemstones, x-rays and images from art history.
 And FYI, Sprecher, whose work has long been associated with the new directions in contemporary abstraction, doesn’t consider his work provisional

-Sarah McKenzie, “Big Box,'” 2011, acrylic on canvas | 60" x 60"
+Sarah McKenzie, “Big Box,'” 2011, acrylic on canvas | 60″ x 60″

 Based on images of reconstruction sites where work has come to a temporary standstill, McKenzie’s paintings remind me of Joy Garnett’s Unmonumental photography series

 “Sarah McKenzie: Void,” Jen Bekman Gallery, New York, NY.
 September 10th – October 23rd, 2011.
 Opening reception: September 10, 2011.

-Did I mention I"ll be spending more time in DC this year?
+I”ll be spending more time in DC this year?
 Michael’s show, “There is No Rising or Setting Sun,” features work made this summer in Cetate, Romania, after she finished a collaborative large scale mural for the US Embassy in Bucharest, and gives me hope that the DC art community will be rich and interesting.
 For this series of drawings, she mixed the ink with water from the Danube river and used old vinyl records by Verdi, Diana Ross and The Jesus and Mary Chain as stencils.
 “The sun reference is a way of noticing that perhaps the most inspirational phenomenon – day break or sunset – is not as it seems.”
 Michael says.
 “The sun does not rise or fall; it is in a relatively fixed position.
 On the other hand, the sun will appear to always be rising or setting somewhere, according to multiple points and perspectives.”